September

 Sir Walter Raleigh, p.
 174-8:

-Consider the next three items together:
+Consider these three together:

-I also add the following two poets' work from the previous edition of this book, since it will help round out your awareness of English renaissance lyric.
+I also add the following two poets’ work from a previous edition of this book, since it will help round out your awareness of English renaissance lyric.
 It is worth bearing in mind that many of these poems were principally meant to be accompanied by music.
 If you have or can get hold of any English lute-songs from this period, listen to them.
 As such they are interesting to compare with the sonnets we have read — in terms of sophistication and lyric subtlety.

 William Shakespeare as dramatist: introductory materials: